Dynatrace/serverless-oneagent/README.md

 + The current plugin version supports following deployments
   + AWS Lambda with Node.js runtime version 4.x, 6.x, and 8.x
-+ Dynatrace AWS Lambda support is in Early Access phase.
-Please contact a Dynatrace representative to register for program participation.

 ## Support